daviddwlee84/OperatingSystem/Notes/CourseNote/Thread.md

 * need to store *context* while not running
   * registers (e.g. program counter, etc.)
 * has its own stack and stack pointer
-    > return value of function is in stack
+    > return value of function is in the stack
 * share process address space and other resources

 ![OS concepts threads](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/images/Chapter4/4_01_ThreadDiagram.jpg)